 I have heard so many people (both trainees and clients) giving me good reviews after ending the contract with them.

-Wouldn’t that give you an automatic boost in ranking?
-Definitely, it would.
+Wouldn’t that give you an automatic boost in rankings?
+Definitely, it would.Try it.

 If they love it, they may feel compelled to share it with their friends.
 It becomes a win-win game at the end of it all.
-So, the numbers of shares your content has as well as likes are ranking factors that Google won’t ignore any time soon.
+So, the number of shares your content has and likes are ranking factors that Google won’t ignore any time soon.

 Not only that, but social media also increases the site’s conversation rate.
 You’ve, therefore, got to make use of social media.